4dn-dcic/tibanna/README.md

 ## Launch json
 The assumptions about the run json file are as below:
-1) The run json file must be in S3 bucket named 4dn-aws-pipeline-run-json.
+1) The run json file must be in S3 bucket specified in the config file.
 This bucket name can change, if it is changed inside aws_run_workflow.sh (appearing once in the script as an environmental variable).
 2) The run json file name must be $JOBID.run.json (replace $JOBID with the actual job ID).
 3) The run json file must be in the following format:
 ```